Jackbennett/project-discovery/README.md

 npm link will not work in folders mapped over the network.

 - Only append unique URL's to the page
-- Recieve a project down message
+- Receive a project down message